 The estimating workflow built for contractors who need clarity before they price the job.

 Estimation Stack connects sold labor takeoff, subcontract strategy, material assembly logic, and hybrid job summary visibility in one controlled estimating flow.
-It helps teams move from scattered inputs to a more defensible contract sum with stronger cost awareness.

 Built for estimating teams that self-perform labor, issue subcontracts, or run hybrid jobs that combine both.